-Together the different KDPs constitute the European Union Raw Materials Knowledge Base (EURMKB - see the EIP-SIP) that will be 'exploited' by the RMIS.
-The RMIS is thus both a high-level application producing knowledge through the exploitation of the EURMKB in parallel with the exploitation of external sources and a high-level interface toward end users.
+Together, the different KDPs constitute the European Union Raw Materials Knowledge Base (EURMKB - see the EIP-SIP) that will be 'exploited' by the RMIS.
+The RMIS is thus both a high-level application producing knowledge through exploitation of the EURMKB in parallel with the exploitation of external sources and a high-level interface toward end users.

-Mintell4EU Work Package 5 (i) defines how structured data and information and nonstructured information and knowledge can be delivered to, and be exploited by the RMIS 2.0 via its thematic interface(s), using either web services such as WMS and WFS (possibly coupled with ETL process), or more sophisticated and dedicated Application Programming Interfaces (APIs) and (ii) design the prototypes of such applications, having in mind keyfunctions of the RMIS such as providing information for the Raw Materials Scoreboard (European Commission, 2016b).
+Mintell4EU Work Package 5 (i) defines how structured data and information and nonstructured information and knowledge can be delivered to, and be exploited by the RMIS 2.0 via its thematic interface(s), using either web services such as WMS and WFS (possibly coupled with ETL process), or more sophisticated and dedicated Application Programming Interfaces (APIs) and (ii) design the prototypes of such applications, having in mind key-functions of the RMIS such as providing information for the Raw Materials Scoreboard (European Commission, 2016b).

-The developments presented here are based on the recommendations made in the Mintell4EU Deliverable D5.1 (Cassard and Tertre, 2019) which carried out a comparative analysis of KDPs resources versus RMIS 2.0 needs.
-This note accompanies the release of the 'ProSUM' API, which aims to enable the JRC's RMIS 2.0 to have efficient and selective access to data related to the urban mine (WEEE, ELV and BATT), which are served by the Urban Mine Platform (http://www.urbanmineplatform.eu/homepage).
+The developments presented here are based on the recommendations made in the Mintell4EU Deliverable D5.1 (Cassard and Tertre, 2019a) which carried out a comparative analysis of KDPs resources versus RMIS 2.0 needs.
+This note accompanies the release of the 'OpenSearch' API, which aims to enable the JRC's RMIS 2.0 to perform targeted searches in already established data corpora (e.g. unstructured data and metadata related to CRM, REE, the urban mine [WEEE, ELV, BATT]...), in addition to classical searches conducted on the Web.

-The 'ProSUM API' was developed as an operational prototype in order to concretise the interoperability between the Mintell4EU data sets served by the EU-MKDP and the RMIS 2.0.
+The 'OpenSearch API' was developed as an operational prototype in order to concretise the interoperability between the Mintell4EU data sets served by the EU-MKDP and the RMIS 2.0.
 Following the Mintell4EU project timeline, this development anticipated the technical compatibility between these two data infrastructures.
-Meantime, the RMIS team released a technical recommendation note "Channelling knowledge from H2020 projects into the Raw Materials Information System (RMIS) (https://rmis.jrc.ec.europa.eu/uploads/Technical guidelines for knowledge transfers into RMIS.pdf).
-It turns out that the use of APIs such as the one prototyped by Task 5.5 cannot be enabled for the time being.
+Meantime, the RMIS team released a technical recommendation note "Channelling knowledge from H2020 projects into the Raw Materials Information System (RMIS) (https://rmis.jrc.ec.europa.eu/ uploads/Technical guidelines for knowledge transfers into RMIS.pdf).
+It turns out that the use of APIs such as the one prototyped by Task 5.6 cannot be enabled for the time being.
 Instead, the Mintell4EU and RMIS teams started a dialogue about alternative solutions to facilitate the visibility/dissemination of up-to-date mineral resource data and information through the RMIS web portal.
 This will be through embedding an EGDI web-GIS viewer in the RMIS.

-EXECUTIVE REPORT SUMMARY
+2 EXECUTIVE REPORT SUMMARY

 Most of the KDPs recently developed (e.g., the IKMS for REE (EURare), the EU-MKDP for all deposit types (Minerals4EU), the EU-UMKDP for the urban mine (ProSUM), the EU-CRMKDP for CRMs (SCRREEN) are providing data and information and generally store and manage thematic unstructured knowledge.
-Some of them have sophisticated applications to exploit their contained data e.g., the e-Minerals Yearbook (e-MYB) included in the Minerals4EU geospatial portal and the e-Stat ProSUM module, which now looks like a standalone application and has been renamed 'the Urban Mine Platform'.
-Different in its spirit and design, the EU-RMICP (Raw Materials Intelligence Capacity Platform) developed in the frame of the H2020 MICA project (and connected to other above mentioned platforms) is an ontology-based Expert System that can act as a decision-aid tool on all questions related to mineral resources.
+Some of them have sophisticated applications to exploit their contained data e.g., the e-Minerals Yearbook included in the Minerals4EU geospatial portal and the e-Stat ProSUM module, which now looks like a standalone application and has been renamed 'the Urban Mine Platform'.
+Different in its spirit and design, the EU-RMICP (Raw Materials Intelligence Capacity Platform) developed in the frame of the H2020 MICA project (and connected to the other above mentioned platforms) is an ontology-based Expert System that can act as a decision-aid tool on all questions related to mineral resources.